 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
-The Company operates independently and through four wholly-owned subsidiaries: (i) Bio Blue Bird AG ("Bio Blue Bird"); (ii) Nuvilex Europe Limited (soon to be renamed PharmaCyte Biotech Europe Limited); (iii) Nuvilex Australia Limited (soon to be renamed PharmaCyte Biotech Australia Private Limited); and (iv) Viridis Biotech, Inc. ("Viridis Biotech") and are prepared in accordance with U.S. GAAP and the rules and regulations of the Securities and Exchange Commission ("Commission").
+The Company operates independently and through four wholly-owned subsidiaries: (i) Bio Blue Bird AG ("Bio Blue Bird"); (ii) Nuvilex Europe Limited (soon to be renamed PharmaCyte Biotech Europe Limited); (iii) Nuvilex Australia Limited (soon to be renamed PharmaCyte Biotech Australia Private Limited); and (iv) Viridis Biotech, Inc. ("Viridis Biotech") and are prepared in accordance with United States generally accepted accounting principles ("U.S. GAAP") and the rules and regulations of the Securities and Exchange Commission ("Commission").
 Intercompany balances and transactions are eliminated.
 The Company's 14.5 % investment in SG Austria is presented on the cost method of accounting.